dasheng523/yesblog/memory-bank/activeContext.md

 - Decided to temporarily abandon Beam's automatic migration feature and switch to manually creating database tables to simplify the compilation process and prioritize successful code compilation.
 - Clarified the importance of `deriving` strategies in Haskell and learned how to correctly use `stock` and `anyclass`.
 - Recognized the necessity of `UndecidableInstances` when dealing with complex type families (like Beam's `Columnar`).
+- Resolved `pre-commit` hook issues by cleaning cache and re-committing.

 ## Important patterns and preferences
 - Prioritizing the use of specialized MCP tools when available for specific tasks.